MarceloSilvaa/DCG/readme.txt

 ------------------------------------------------------------------------------------------------------------
 Java

-Execute the following command in your terminal linux: javac DCG.java && java DCG < input.txt
+Execute the following command in your linux terminal: javac DCG.java && java DCG < input.txt

 input.txt contains all the sentences that were provided for the assignment.
 If you prefer you can insert them manually.